lf-edge/ekuiper/docs/en_US/operation/usage/monitor_with_prometheus.md

 The numeric types of these metrics can all be monitored using Prometheus.
 In the next section we will describe how to configure the Prometheus service in eKuiper.

+View CPU running metrics for a rule

+- kuiper_rule_cpu_ms: The CPU running indicator of the rule represents the CPU time used by the CPU in the past 30 seconds, in ms.

 ## Configuring the Prometheus Service in eKuiper

 The Prometheus service comes with eKuiper, but is disabled by default.
 You can turn on the service by modifying the configuration in `etc/kuiper.yaml`.
 Where `prometheus` is a boolean value, change it to `true` to turn on the service; `prometheusPort` configures the port of the service.